+Your overall trust costs will increase any time you seek legal advice and need to pay legal fees.
 For some assets you transfer into a trust, you may also pay filing fees for changing the name on a title, deed, registration, or license.
-Also consider management costs, like the cost of an accountant to file an annual tax return for the trust.
+Also consider management costs to a trust, like the cost of an accountant to file an annual tax return for the trust.

-The cost to create a trust can vary significantly based on multiple factors.
+The cost of a trust can vary significantly based on multiple factors.
 One major factor is where you live.
 Estate planning lawyers generally charge more in metropolitan areas than in less-populated areas.
 Lawyers with more experience or additional areas of expertise will also charge more.

 Here are some potential reasons you’ll pay more to set up a trust: